 I did babysit for two families approximately 15 hours a week and ALWAYS brought my study materials and laptop, as I was primed and ready to knock out as much as I could during the kids’ nap-time and bed-time.
 I think doing a bit of easy part-time work is much easier on you with much less stress of losing your temporary license/job.

 When it came time for test day, I did the recommended steps of going easy the day before on studying, going out for a nice dinner, and making absolute sure I went to bed early enough to get a good night’s sleep.

 I made sure to dress warmly even though it was summer (because air conditioning).

 I brought snacks and water and followed my school’s recommendation to get up after about an hour and stretch my legs/take a bathroom break.

-	One of my instructors strongly recommended back before I graduated that everyone needs to get up at least once during the test, and I wholeheartedly agree.
+One of my instructors strongly recommended before we graduated that everyone needs to get up at least once during the test, and I wholeheartedly agree.

-	One final step we were taught was to write our full names on the whiteboard they give you, followed by “OTR” before you start, as well as a motivational quote like “I will pass.”
+One final step we were taught was to write our full names on the whiteboard they give you, followed by “OTR” before we start the exam, as well as a motivational quote like “I will pass.”

 So I took my rest break, ate a banana, and cruised along for the 3.5 hours (or however long it was) feeling pretty confident at first.

-	Then towards the end I started getting really stressed about not feeling like I knew any of the pediatric content (clearly I don’t do peds!).
+Then towards the end I started getting really stressed about not feeling like I knew any of the pediatric content (clearly I don’t work in peds!).